MokahalA/GNG5300_Project/README.md

     `python manage.py migrate`

+2. Populate the grocery categories in the database:

+    `python manage.py populate_categories`

-2. To start the application:
+3. To start the application:

     `python manage.py runserver`